The Chinese laboratory plans to establish a Fill & Finish plant for the Coronavac vaccine.

-A seven-executive delegation from the Chinese laboratory Sinovac, led by company Vice President Weining Meng, has arrived in Chile for a series of meetings with the authorities and to decide whether to set up a plant in the country.
+A seven-executive delegation from the Chinese laboratory Sinovac, led by company Vice President Weining Meng, have held a series of meetings with government officials and people from the private sector to define a potential site for setting up in Chile.
 The Sinovac laboratory makes the Coronavac vaccine, the most widely used in Chile with more than 18 million doses having arrived in the country to date.

-Sinovac plans to set up a fill & finish plant for the vaccine, which will also be able to develop other immunizations, like influenza and hepatitis.
-The project includes a R&D Center which will work in association with Universidad Católica to take samples and continuously improve its vaccines.
+InvestChile, in coordination with Universidad Católica, are providing active support for Sinovac’s plan to set up a fill & finish plant for the vaccine, which will also be able to develop vaccines for other diseases like influenza and hepatitis.
+Their strategy also includes setting up an R&D Center which would work in association with Universidad Católica to develop and improve its vaccines.

-After completing their respective quarantine, the Sinovac executives will meet with Economy Minister Lucas Palacios, Science and Technology Minister Andrés Couve and National Assets Minister Julio Isamit.
-The delegation will also meet with Chile’s Ambassador to China, Luis Schmidt, Universidad Católica Rector Ignacio Sánchez and InvestChile Managing Director Andrés Rodríguez.
+During their schedule, the executives from Sinovac met with Economy Minister Lucas Palacios, Science and Technology Minister Andrés Couve, National Assets Minister Julio Isamit and Health Minister Enrique Paris, as well as Universidad Católica President Ignacio Sánchez and InvestChile Managing Director Andrés Rodríguez.

-As a result of the pandemic, InvestChile has spent several months looking at business cases for a vaccination plant in Chile.
-To that end, the agency has been in constant contact with Business Development executives at Sinovac, supporting them with information on issues like the incentives and benefits available for setting up a vaccine production laboratory in Chile and current legislation on vaccine production, permit and visa processing.
+As a result of the pandemic, InvestChile has spent several months focused on business cases for a vaccination plant in Chile.
+To that end, the agency has been in constant contact with Business Development executives at Sinovac, supporting them with information on issues like the incentives and benefits available for setting up a vaccine production laboratory in Chile and current legislation on vaccine production and permit and visa processing.

 Do you know alpaca's superpower agains Covid-19?